Brian Adams (wrestler): Alliance with Mr. Fuji and Tribal Crush (1993–1995)

-Crush would become a hired gun for his manager Mr. Fuji, helping his new client Jeff Jarrett win a King of the Ring qualifying match against Lex Luger on the May 21 episode of Superstars by attacking Luger outside the ring, causing him to lose by count-out.
-In retaliation, Luger cost Crush a King of the Ring qualifying lumberjack match against Tatanka on the June 6 episode of Raw.
+Crush would become a hired gun for his manager Mr. Fuji, helping Jeff Jarrett win a King of the Ring qualifying match against Lex Luger on the May 21st episode of Superstars by attacking Luger outside the ring, causing him to lose by count-out.
+In retaliation, Luger cost Crush a King of the Ring qualifying lumberjack match against Tatanka on the June 6th episode of Raw.
 As a result, the pair began a short program.
-During the rivalry, Crush formed a tag team with Fuji's client Yokozuna called "Revenge of the Ancient Tribal Chieftains", challenging The Headshrinkers for the Tag Team Championship at King of the Ring.
+During the rivalry, Crush formed a tag team with Fuji's client Yokozuna, challenging The Headshrinkers for the Tag Team Championship at King of the Ring.
 They lost the match after Luger distracted Crush.
-Their rivalry culminated in a match on the August 21 episode of Sunday Night Slam, which Luger won after Ted DiBiase distracted Crush.
+In mid-July 1994, Crush parted ways with Yokozuna and Mr. Fuji but continued his feud with Luger.
+Their rivalry culminated in a match on the August 21st episode of Sunday Night Slam, which Luger won after Ted DiBiase distracted Crush.
 Afterwards, Crush lost a series of non-televised matches to The Undertaker in Europe in early September, and then subsequently left the WWF.